 There are six pre-reading skills that toddlers learn before they join kindergarten or during their schooling.

-When these skills are learned and mastered, it makes the learning process of reading very easy.
+With these prior knowledge, the learning process becomes very easy.
 In fact, they are only four; the first two are a bonus that fit in the other four categories.

 An article by Concordia University-Portland shows that illiteracy levels are staggering, and we need to teach pre-reading skills to boost the reading skills in the nation.